Phase-locked Loop¶

 Note

-The sweep frequency resolution will get finer when zooming in horizontally using the button even without changing the number of points.
+The sweep frequency resolution will get finer when zooming in

 The fitting curves are added as dashed lines to the plot as shown in Figure 2 and Figure Figure 3.
 Since the two fits are independent, they may lead to different results if the resonance significantly deviates from a simple LCR circuit model, which often is the case if there is capacitive coupling between the leads.
 In this case, the fit to the phase curve which is clearly better than that to the amplitude curve yields a Q factor of about 12,800, and a center frequency of 1.8428 MHz.